fhoedemakers/pico-infonesPlus/README.md

 A NES (Nintendo Entertainment System) emulator for RP2040 based microcontrollers with SD card and menu support.
 Uses HDMI for display.

 Supports two controllers dual player mode.
-[See below for specifics](#about-dual-player-mode)
+[See about-dual-player-mode for specifics and limitations](#about-dual-player-mode)

 > There is also an emulator port for the Sega Master System/Sega Game Gear.
 You can find it here [https://github.com/fhoedemakers/pico-smsplus](https://github.com/fhoedemakers/pico-smsplus)